kev0960/ModooCode/md/inst/lock.md

 In most IA-32 and all Intel 64 processors, locking may occur without the LOCK# signal being asserted.
 See the "IA-32 Architecture Compatibility" section below for more details.

-The LOCK prefix can be prepended only to the following instructions and only to those forms of the instructions where the destination operand is a memory operand: ADD, ADC, AND, BTC, BTR, BTS, CMPXCHG, CMPXCH8B, CMPXCHG16B, DEC, INC, NEG, NOT, OR, SBB, SUB, XOR, XADD, and XCHG.
-If the LOCK prefix is used with one of these instructions and the source operand is a memory operand, an undefined opcode exception (#UD) may be generated.
-An undefined opcode exception will also be generated if the LOCK prefix is used with any instruction not in the above list.
-The XCHG instruction always asserts the LOCK# signal regardless of the presence or absence of the LOCK prefix.
+The `LOCK` prefix can be prepended only to the following instructions and only to those forms of the instructions where the destination operand is a memory operand: `ADD`, `ADC`, `AND`, `BTC`, `BTR`, `BTS`, `CMPXCHG`, CMPXCH8B, `CMPXCHG16B`, `DEC`, `INC`, `NEG`, `NOT`, `OR`, `SBB`, `SUB`, `XOR`, `XADD`, and `XCHG`.
+If the `LOCK` prefix is used with one of these instructions and the source operand is a memory operand, an undefined opcode exception (#UD) may be generated.
+An undefined opcode exception will also be generated if the `LOCK` prefix is used with any instruction not in the above list.
+The `XCHG` instruction always asserts the LOCK# signal regardless of the presence or absence of the `LOCK` prefix.

-The LOCK prefix is typically used with the BTS instruction to perform a read-modify-write operation on a memory location in shared memory environment.
+The `LOCK` prefix is typically used with the `BTS` instruction to perform a read-modify-write operation on a memory location in shared memory environment.

-The integrity of the LOCK prefix is not affected by the alignment of the memory field.
+The integrity of the `LOCK` prefix is not affected by the alignment of the memory field.
 Memory locking is observed for arbitrarily misaligned fields.

 This instruction's operation is the same in non-64-bit modes and 64-bit mode.